 13. Soak Up Dinan’s Artsy Vibe

 He greets me on my first visit, conducting the world from his perch.
 He leans into the classic slate rooftops of Dinan France, inviting exploration.

 There are so many things to do in Dinan France.
+The medieval core is simply enchanting.
 Give yourself plenty of time.
 It is bliss for an explorer, satisfying all medieval obsessions!